cmolisee/session-storage-hub/README.md

     <h3>Chrome/Edge Installation</h3>
     <ol>
         <li>Go to the <a href="https://github.com/cmolisee/session-storage-hub/releases/latest">latest release page</a>.</li>
-        <li>Download Chrome or Edge and unpack.</li>
+        <li>Download Chrome Extension or Edge Extension and unpack.
+Unpacking will result in the following folder structure: /dist/chrome-mv3, or similar.
+You can rename the /dist folder to make it easier to find as you see fit</li>
         <li>Go to <em>Extension Manager</em> on Google Chrome and enable developer mode.</li>
-        <li>Select Load unpacked and choose the /dist/chrome-mv3 folder from the unpacked source code files you downloaded.</li>
+        <li>Select Load unpacked and choose the /dist/chrome-mv3 folder (or similar) from the unpacked files you downloaded.</li>
         <li>Reload your browser and you should now be able to use the extension.</li>
         (Optional: pin the extension to your toolbar).
     </ol>